CARLI/select/README.md

 ## Organization ##
 See [Directory Layout] for a description of the top-level folders in the project.

+## Project Wide Tasks ##
+Grunt is used as a task runner at the top level of the project.
+The following tasks are available.

+* `grunt test`: Run all tests for the project.
+* `grunt install-deps`: Install all npm and bower dependencies for the project.

 View the [Full Documentation].

 [JIRA]: https://jira.pixotech.com/browse/CARLI